GhostsonAcid/AudioClipboard/README.md

 - A project's Source List might be cluttered with duplicate entries, and you'd like to clean it up.
 - You might be working with lower-quality sources (-like compressed MP3s), but now you wish to 'swap them out' for better sources while maintaining all of the original envelope, gain, trimming, etc..
 - You might also just prefer having certain regions link to sources located in a new/different/updated folder (or even a different SSD/HDD).
+- You have some broken/missing sources that you just cannot seem to fix, although you do have new sources that would be suitable replacements (-see the next portion).

 In all of these cases, the _"Manually Select Files To Use"_ feature during Pre-Paste affords you this ability!